gotEve/RAVNSPIRE-Dev2-DC---UNHINGED-SPECTACLE/README.md

 5. Run `node index.js` to start the bot locally

 ### Production Deployment
-The bot automatically deploys when you push to the main branch via GitHub Actions.
+✅ **FULLY AUTOMATED** - The bot automatically deploys when you push to the main branch via GitHub Actions.

+**Current Status**: Bot is live and operational with all features working!

 ## 🔧 Environment Variables